Successful Trademark Registration in the UK

 - It is crucial to register your trademark in the UK early because, similar to the European Union’s trademark system, the UK follows a first-to-file system.
-In short, a first-to-file system grants the first person who files for a particular trademark, exclusive rights to the use of that mark, regardless of whether that individual had used that mark first.
+In short, a first-to-file system grants the first person who files for a particular trademark exclusive rights to use that mark, regardless of whether that individual had used that mark first.

-- If accepted, your trademark application will be published in a central registry, which will put third parties on notice, potentially deter them from using your or an identical mark.
-Thus, you may avoid having to bring enforcement proceedings against third-party infringers, saving yourself time and money.
+- If accepted, your trademark application will be published in a central registry, which will put third parties on notice, potentially to deter them from using your or an identical mark.
+Thus, you may avoid bringing enforcement proceedings against third-party infringers, saving yourself time and money.

 - A registered trademark is valuable because you can license your mark for a profit or mortgage your mark for a loan.

 The common law offers narrow protection for unregistered trademarks in the UK.
 Registering your trademark may help you prevent costly enforcement proceedings; instead, you can direct your resources to grow your brand and business.
-Trademark protection provides you with the legal right to prevent others from using the brand you have invested in developing.
+Trademark protection gives you the legal right to prevent others from using the brand you have invested in developing.
 Furthermore, it is a company asset that can grow in value significantly.
-Registering a trademark is a simple, effective and cost-efficient way of not only protecting your company but also of putting in place the potential building blocks that will help your business grow, develop and succeed.
+Registering a trademark is a simple, effective and cost-efficient way of protecting your company and putting in place the potential building blocks that will help your business grow, develop and succeed.

-This article clarifies the time you needed for a trademark to be registered:
+This article clarifies the time you need for a trademark to be registered: